Skip to main content

 Here when you call a continuation k with value 10 it restores the state in (+ 1 <slot>) and execute that expression again with a value 10 (expression (+ 1 10)).

-The continuation act like a procedure and return #t with procedure? predicate:
+The continuation act like a procedure and return #t with a procedure? predicate:

 (define k (call/cc (lambda (c) c)))